aws-amplify/docs/js/service-workers.md

 ## Using Modular Imports

-If you only need to use ServiceWorker, you can do: `npm install @aws-amplify/core` which will only install the Core module which contains the ServiceWorkder module.
+If you only need to use ServiceWorker, you can do: `npm install @aws-amplify/core` which will only install the Core module which contains the ServiceWorker module.

 Then in your code, you can import the Analytics module by:
 ```javascript